 After the Revolution They Built an Art School Over the Golf Course, Textiles, 230x115, 230x250, 230x115cm, 2017; Installed at Turf Projects for You’re Surrounded by Me, July - Sept 2017 (photo by Tim Bowditch)

 In April 2017, Sigourney Weaver appeared on The Late Show with Stephen Colbert.
-During the interview she briefly described the art school that had been built over the Havana golf course.
-Thanks to her leading role in the Alien franchise, Weaver is tied to the notion of imagining the future.
+Weaver spoke about her visit to Cuba, which she’d taken to get away from the United States after the election of Donald Trump.
+During the interview she briefly mentioned the art school that had been built over the Havana golf course after the Cuban Revolution.
+Weaver is an actor known for her roles in science fiction films; a genre that - at its best - critiques the present by imagining the future.

-After the Revolution They Built an Art School Over the Golf Course recontextualises the call to build an art school over the golf course.
-It prefigures a post-Trump moment; one that involves a shift from privatisation and profiteering towards the rejuvenation of the commons, free education and critical thinking.
+After the Revolution They Built an Art School Over the Golf Course recontextualises the act of building an art school over the golf course.
+It imagines a possible future; one that involves a shift from privatisation and profiteering towards the rejuvenation of the commons, free education and critical thinking.

 Installation view: Bloomberg New Contemporaries, South London Gallery, Dec 2018 – Feb 2019 (photo by Andy Stagg)